By Diana Palau, on 17 May 2022

 Should you create a push or pull strategy?
 This is an important decision in digital marketing.

-Push and pull strategies are opposites of one another, but they can still complement each other.
+Push and pull strategies are opposites but they can still complement each other.
 To help you plan your marketing campaigns, let's take a look at what exactly they are, when to apply them, and some examples.

 What Is a Pull Strategy?

 Pull strategies seek to attract users to a product or service.
-They target consumers seeking to solve a need and are also referred to as inbound marketing.
+They target consumers seeking to solve a problem and are also referred to as inbound marketing.

-The objective is to position your brand in such a way that the customer can find it and nurture the relationship until conversion and loyalty are achieved.
+The objective is to position your brand in such a way that the customer can find you and then you can nurture that relationship until conversion and loyalty are achieved.

 When to Apply a Pull Strategy

-Pull strategies are more effective in the long-term and they serve to reach customers who have already identified their needs, rather than to make them aware of new needs.
+Pull strategies are more effective in the long-term and they serve to reach customers who have already identified a need, rather than those who have yet to discover a need.

 5 Examples of Pull Strategies

-SEO.
-When users identify a need or have a problem to solve, the first thing they do is search on Google.
-SEO places your website in the top positions of search engines and makes it easier for potential customers to find you.
+SEO: When users identify a need or have a problem to solve, the first thing they do is search on Google.
+A good SEO strategy places your website in the top positions of search engines and makes it easier for potential customers to find you.

-Content Marketing.
-Content is very important for SEO, but it also serves to provide value for the user and build trust in the brand.
+Content marketing: Content is very important for SEO, but it also serves to provide value to the user and build their trust in a brand.

-Lead generation.
-Once you have managed to get the potential customer to visit your website, you should encourage him or her to leave behind an email so that you can keep communicating with him or her.
-One of the most common strategies to do this is to offer users valuable content (for example, an ebook or a checklist) in exchange for leaving their email address.
+Lead generation: Once you have managed to get a potential customer to visit your website, you should encourage them to leave you their email so that you can keep communicating with them.
+One of the most common strategies for this is to offer users valuable content (for example, an ebook or a checklist) in exchange for leaving their email address.

-Lead scoring/nurturing.
-Lead scoring consists of assigning a score to each lead based on the information left in the form and their interactions with the brand.
-Depending on this score, we will send them different messages that meet their needs to accompany them on the road to conversion, which is known as lead nurturing.
+Lead scoring/nurturing: Lead scoring consists of assigning a score to each lead based on information they left in a form and their interactions with your brand.
+Depending on this score, you can send them different messages that meet their needs and accompany them on the road to conversion, which is known as lead nurturing.

-Generating opinions and recommendations.
-The opinions of other users are a key factor in making purchasing decisions.
-For this reason, pull strategies include techniques to encourage satisfied customers to share reviews about our products or services.
+Generating opinions and recommendations: The opinions of other users are a key factor in making purchasing decisions.
+For this reason, pull strategies include techniques to encourage satisfied customers to share reviews about your products or services.

 What Is a Push Strategy?